arya-sharma-dev/C-Programming-Projects/if_else_if_ladder/README.md

-# If / If-else / If Ladders
+# if / if-else / if Ladders

 **10 programs** — These programs use conditional statements to make decisions.
 Covers simple if, if-else, nested if-else, and if-else ladders applied to real-world problems.